schil227/remote_motor/README.md

   According to Josh, since I'm pointing the url directly to my router, I leave myself open to DDoS attacks.
 Using a hosting service (e.g. AWS, Digital Ocean, Azure, etc.) would allow for the app to be hosted elsewhere on better hardware (and better internet bandwith), thus making a reliable connection.

   In order to get it to work, the *FrontEnd* and *WebApi* would have to be hosted, and my router would have to grant the servers access to the Pi (control the arm) and my server (to get the webcam streams).
 FFMPEG may be able to beam the stream directly to an IP address (and, I assume, keep everything in memory)

+  == Update ==
+  After doing some research, I would want to use a VPS (Virtual Private Server) hosting service.
+VPS allows for developer control, permitting me to build/run javascript frontend and rust backend, by installing the necessiary build tools.
+It would also grant me better throughput for streaming

+  Plan:
+    - Hostinger.com seems to have cheap VPS options - cheapest is at $10/mo; purchase 1 month getting started
+        -Pre-req: make sure that everything is working and fine tuned; from the robot to the webcams
+    - Setup/install everything as needed to get it working (rust/angular, etc.)
+    - Connect to the site, make sure connectivity is working from fronted/backend
+    - establish connection from backend to PI
+    - Get cameras online; may have to mess with FFMpeg to get streaming over internet
+    - If all goes well, everything should be fine